MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-build.md

 ---
-title: Build agents with Copilot Studio agent builder
+title: Use the Copilot Studio agent builder to build Copilot agents
-description: Learn about building Copilot agents with Copilot Studio agent builder
+description: Learn how to build Copilot agents by using Copilot Studio agent builder in Microsoft 365 Copilot.
 author: jasonxian-msft
 ms.author: jasonxian
 ms.topic: conceptual